stefanvaduva/Code-Railway/README.md

 # Code-Railway
-Teaching 3-4yo kids basic programming skills using trains (especially Duplo)
+Teaching 3-4yo kids basic programming skills using trains (especially Duplo) - an idea I had while playing with my kid

 (English is not my native language, so please excuse the grammar for now)